openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ### Parameter 110: Temperature Sensor Offset Settings

 Temperature Sensor Offset Settings
-Set value is added to or subtracted from the actually measured value to adjust the temperature report sent by an external sensor.

-Values:

-• default value 0
-• -270 - 270

-**NOTE1: If configuration parameter 78 (Scale selection) is set to Celsius, then valid interval is -150 – 150 (-15.0 °C – 15.0 °C, resolution 0.1 °C)**
-**NOTE2: If configuration parameter 78 (Scale selection) is set to Fahrenheit, then valid interval is -270 - 270 (-27.0 °F – 27.0 °F, resolution 0.1 °F)**
-**NOTE3: If configuration parameter 78 (Scale selection) is set to Fahrenheit, note that Fahrenheit values will be converted to Celsius degrees.
-Due to conversion algorithm please be advised that configuration value could drift when converting values back and forth**
+<p&gtSet value is added to or subtracted from the actually measured value to adjust the temperature report sent by an external sensor.<br /&gt</p&gt <p&gtValues: </p&gt <p&gt• default value 0<br /&gt• -270 - 270</p&gt <p&gt<br /&gt<strong&gtNOTE1: If configuration parameter 78 (Scale selection) is set to Celsius, then valid interval is -150 – 150 (-15.0 °C – 15.0 °C, resolution 0.1 °C)</strong&gt<br /&gt<strong&gtNOTE2: If configuration parameter 78 (Scale selection) is set to Fahrenheit, then valid interval is -270 - 270 (-27.0 °F – 27.0 °F, resolution 0.1 °F)</strong&gt<br /&gt<strong&gtNOTE3: If configuration parameter 78 (Scale selection) is set to Fahrenheit, note that Fahrenheit values will be converted to Celsius degrees.
+Due to conversion algorithm please be advised that configuration value could drift when converting values back and forth</strong&gt </p&gt
 Values in the range -270 to 270 may be set.

 The manufacturer defined default value is ```0```.